Professor of Sociology Faculty of Arts and Sciences, Harvard University Chair, Organizational Behavior Ph.D. Program

 Public Service Professor of Public Leadership Director of the Center for Public Leadership Harvard Kennedy School

-David is a professor of public service and co-director of the Center for Public Leadership at the Harvard Kennedy School, positions he has held for the past decade.
+David is a professor of public service and director of the Center for Public Leadership at the Harvard Kennedy School, positions he has held for over a decade.
 In addition, he serves as a senior political analyst for CNN and works actively with a rising generation of new leaders.
-In the past, he has served as a White House adviser to four U.S. presidents of both parties: Nixon, Ford, Reagan and Clinton.
+In the past, he has served as a White House adviser to four U.S. presidents of both parties: Nixon, Ford, Reagan and Clinton....
 Read more about David Gergen

 Kathleen McCartney Professor in Education Leadership Harvard Graduate School of Education